LudvigOlsen/groupdata2/README.md

 ## Vignettes

-groupdata2 contains a number of vignettes with relevant use cases and descriptions.
+`groupdata2` contains a number of vignettes with relevant use cases and
+descriptions:

 > `vignette(package = "groupdata2")` \# for an overview
 > `vignette("introduction_to_groupdata2")` \# begin here